 7.3 Download the application form from the Council’s website.
 It is also available by post or on request at the Town Hall.

-7.4 Other sources of funding may be available through the Dowker Bindloss Charity via the Cumbria Community Foundation and the Cumbria County Council’s Neighbourhood Forum.
+7.4 Other sources of funding may be available through the Dowker Bindloss Charity via the Cumbria Community Foundation and Community Grants through South Lakeland District Council..

 7.5 Read these guidelines carefully before completing the form.
 It helps to have your application supported by one or more Councillors, who can answer questions about the application if the need arises.
 The Town Treasurer will be glad to answer specific questions on process, but the Council cannot accept draft applications.
+Ensure that a copy of your organisation’s latest accounts are included with your application.

 7.6 Once the Council has received your application form the process is as follows: